Pembroke Pines, Florida • Primary-source investigative summary

 - Flock 64 cameras, $342,400 / 24 months; audio capture; NCIC integration; nationwide network — May 1, 2024

 Pembroke Pines has operated an ALPR program since 2015 — longer than any other Broward municipality documented in this archive.
-The program was built incrementally through twelve years of consent-agenda votes.
+The program was built incrementally through ten years of consent-agenda votes.
 Each vote was unanimous.
 None were deliberated.
-By 2025, the result is a dual-vendor surveillance network spanning over 160 cameras, connection to a 4-billion-read national plate database, FBI database integration, and audio capture capabilities the Commission was never informed it had authorized.
+By 2025, the result is a dual-vendor surveillance network with as many as 163 cameras, connection to a 4-billion-read national plate database, FBI database integration, and audio capture capabilities that appeared in contract exhibit language — not the Commission-facing legislation — before a unanimous vote authorized them.

 The Pembroke Pines Police Department operates two ALPR ecosystems simultaneously — a Vigilant/Motorola network built over seven years and a Flock Safety network added in 2022 and substantially expanded in 2024.
 Each system captures more than license plates.
 Together they constitute location tracking infrastructure, not incidental observation.